-SentinelSentinel Manager is launched via the Kernel menu and allows you to create, configure and manage the sentinels that will analyze your datafiles.
+Sentinel Manager is launched via the Kernel menu and allows you to create, configure, view status, activate and deactivate, view the error log and manage the sentinels that will analyze your datafiles.

+Mapper

-- Sentinel Sentinel Controller is launched via the Kernel menu or Sentinel Manager.
-It allows you to view sentinel status, enable or disable individual sentinels and display the error logfiles. - Mapper Mapper allows you to create and configure the mapfiles which will analyze your datafiles.
+Mapper allows you to create and configure the mapfiles which will analyze your datafiles.
 A mapfile describes the structure of the datafiles for analysis and assigns the mapped data to the corresponding variables in the initial document.
 Mapper is accessed via the application program group or Sentinel Manager.